Web3secNews/blog/README.md

 Follow these steps to write and submit your blog:

-1. **Fork the Repository**: Visit the [NerdFeeds Blog repository](https://github.com/NerdFeeds/blog) and click on the "Fork" button in the top-right corner of the page.
+1. **Fork the Repository**: Visit the [Web3sec.News Blog repository](https://github.com/Web3secNews/blog/) and click on the "Fork" button in the top-right corner of the page.
 This action will create a copy of the repository under your GitHub account.

 2. **Clone the Forked Repository**: On your GitHub profile, locate the forked repository (`yourusername/blog`).
 Click on the "Code" button and copy the repository's URL.
 Open your preferred command-line interface, navigate to a directory where you want to store the repository, and execute the following command:
    ```